Here is a bit of information that you will not

 to expand their activities, to be competitive, or to create new activities

-or jobs.
 (In the Daintree residents and businesses spend a far larger part

 of their income on their little it of electricity than in the rest of